EyasuTeshome/shifttracker/job-search/JSR-presenting-your-projects.md

 ### Structure of a good project presentation

-A good project presentation consists of 2 phases: **preparation** and **presentation**.

-#### Phase 1: Preparation

-In the preparation phase you're getting ready to present your project with confidence.

-1. Choose a project
-2. Get familiar with the codebase
-   - Architecture
-   - Implementation details of key features
-3. Make a presentation outline _(you can use the one from phase 2!)_
-4. Practice presenting (with use of the outline)

-An important part of preparation is to make sure you're **keeping track of time**!

-#### Phase 2: Presentation

-The actual presentation **starts of high level** and **non-technical**.
+A good presentation **starts of high level** and **non-technical**.
 Depending on your audience, you should go into the technical details or not.

 1. Provide a high level description
    - What problem does the app solve?